 Of all the more popular musical genres, jazz is probably the most cryptic.

-A fact that has clearly not escaped the attention of the people over at St Martin-in-the-Fields, who are kicking off a season of jazz-filled evenings in their gorgeous subterranean church chamber.
+A fact that has clearly not escaped the attention of the people over at St Martin-in-the-Fields, who are kicking off a new season of music-filled evenings in their gorgeous subterranean church chamber.
 They’re calling them Crypt Lates.

-It’s all table seating, for 2, 4, or even 8, and there’s going to be a menu of British tapas should you want it, as well as all the booze you might expect to find served in the basement of an ancient church.
+It’s all table seating, for 2, 4, or even 8, and there’s a menu of British tapas should you want it, as well as all the booze you might expect to find served in the basement of an ancient church.

 You know, beer, wine, and cocktails.

-NOTE: Crypt Lates next take place on 6th October with James Sayer and on 3rd November with Tom Seals.
-Tickets (£10-£15) can be bought at their website right HERE.
+NOTE: Crypt Lates take place regularly every month.
+Tickets (£8-£25) can be bought at their website right HERE.

 St Martin-in-the-Fields | Trafalgar Square, WC2N 4JJ